scanner-research/scanner/docs/from_source.rst

+.. _from_source:

 Building Scanner from source
 ----------------------------

-Scanner provides a dependency script deps.sh to automatically install any or all of its major dependencies if they are not already installed.
+Scanner provides a dependency script :code:`deps.sh` to automatically install any or all of its major dependencies if they are not already installed.
 Each of these dependencies has a set of required system-level packages.